-I. The purchase of two pairs of glasses instead of bifocals.
-Only one pair of glasses are payable under this Vision Care benefit per Calendar Year.
+- I. The purchase of two pairs of glasses instead of bifocals.
+Only one pair of glasses are payable under this Vision Care benefit per Calendar Year. - II.

-- II.
 Replacement of lenses, frames or contacts. - III.
-Medical or surgical treatment. - IV.
-Orthoptics or vision training and any associated supplemental testing; plano lenses (less than ± .50 diopter power); or two pair of glasses in lieu of bifocals. - V. Replacement of lenses and frames furnished under This Plan which are lost or broken except at the normal intervals when services are otherwise available. - VI.
-Medical or surgical treatment of the eyes. - VII.
-Corrective vision treatment of an Experimental Nature. - VIII.
-Costs for services and/or materials above the benefits payable for the Covered Vision Care services - IX.
+Orthoptics or vision training and any associated supplemental testing; plano lenses (less than ± .50 diopter power); or two pair of glasses in lieu of bifocals. - IV.
+Replacement of lenses and frames furnished under This Plan which are lost or broken except at the normal intervals when services are otherwise available. - V. Medical or surgical treatment of the eyes. - VI.
+Corrective vision treatment of an Experimental Nature. - VII.
+Costs for services and/or materials above the benefits payable for the Covered Vision Care services. - VIII.
 Services or materials not indicated as Covered Vision Care benefit.